ibilal-jama/clone/README.md

 Hosted customers of Jama: You will need to submit a support ticket to request we upload one of these offered reports as-is for you.
 Just submit a ticket indicating which report you would like to use and the URL of your instance.
 Note that a request to customize one of these templates would be considered a Services engagement.

 ###Interested in having someone guide you through this process?
 If you are interested in having a consultant tailor a report for you, build one from scratch or train you on how to write your own, please reach out to your Jama Account Manager to scope out a project.
-You can also access report templates that other customers have created.
+You can also access report templates that other customers have created on our [Support Community](https://community.jamasoftware.com/jama/topics/report-templates-and-other-files-made-by-community-members-for-community-members).
 Hosted customers can upload any Word templates shared there to jamacloud, while on-premises customers can use any file they see fit on their instance.